 Bankruptcy is a form of legal relief for a person who has more debts than he or she can repay.
-An important purpose of the bankruptcy laws is to allow eligible debtors to either restructure their financial affairs or to get a fresh financial start.
-The person who files for bankruptcy is called the debtor.
-For more complete information, rules and forms: State Law Library's Bankruptcy Information or Bankruptcy Basics from the US Courts.
+An important purpose of the bankruptcy laws is to allow eligible debtors to either restructure their financial affairs, or to get a fresh financial start.
+The person who files for bankruptcy is often referred to as the debtor.
+For more complete information, rules, and forms, see the State Law Library's Bankruptcy Information, or Bankruptcy Basics from the U.S. Court.

-In general, any person, business, or entity can file for bankruptcy.
+In general any person, business, or entity can file for bankruptcy.
 There is no minimum amount of debt required; however, in most cases, a person who files does owe considerably more in debts than he or she can pay.
-Depending on the amount owed there may be restrictions as to what kinds of bankruptcies may be filed.
+Depending on the amount owed, there may be restrictions as to what kinds of bankruptcies may be file.

 No. Bankruptcy law forbids employers to discriminate against employees or applicants because they have filed for bankruptcy.

-Will All My Debts Be Discharged if I File For Bankruptcy?
+Will All of My Debts Be Discharged if I File for Bankruptcy?

-No. A debtor will still owe certain debts but not necessarily all, including student loans, taxes, alimony and child support, fines and certain other non-dischargeable debts.
-You should ask your attorney whether your debts are dischargeable.
+No. A debtor will still owe certain debts but not necessarily all, including students loans, taxes, alimony, child support, fines, and certain other non-dischargeable debts.
+You should ask your attorney whether or not your debts are dischargeable.

 Do I Have a Choice About Bankruptcy?

 Yes.
-Certain property is exempt from a bankruptcy proceeding and can be kept by the debtor.
-In Montana, there is an exemption of $250,000 equity in a homestead.
+Certain Property is exempt from bankruptcy proceedings, and can be kept by the debtor.
+In Montana, there is an exemption of $250,000 worth of equity in a homestead.
 Pension benefits may also be exempt.
-In addition, exempt property can include household furnishings and personal effects; an automobile; tools of the trade; and life insurance.
+In addition, exempt property can include household furnishings and personal effects to include automobiles, tools of the trade, and life insurance.
 These exemptions, if available, are subject to value limitations.
 Other exemptions may also be available in particular circumstances.
 The exemptions apply only to equity in real or personal property, which means that if property has been placed as security for a loan (such as a mortgage on a residence or a lien on the title of a car), the availability of the exemption may be limited.

 Will I Be Able to Own Anything After Bankruptcy?